 You don’t need to chop down a tree branch to create an orchid mount; there are many commercial choices available through orchid supply companies.
 When choosing a mount, you should consider appearance, functionality, and durability.
 Some popular orchid mount surfaces include:

-- Coco husk fiber plaques: Holds some moisture but not too much; attractive natural bronze color
+- Coco husk fiber plaques: These hold some moisture but not too much and they are an attractive natural bronze color.

-- Cork bark slabs: Many crevices encourage orchid roots to explore and take hold
+- Cork bark slabs: These have many crevices to encourage orchid roots to explore and take hold.

-- Cypress bark slabs: Ideal for mounts that are kept primarily outdoors, as the wood resists decay in humid environments
+- Cypress bark slabs: These are ideal for mounts that are kept primarily outdoors, as the wood resists decay in humid environments.

 - Driftwood: Unusual shapes add character to the mount, but does little to enhance humidity

-- Tree fern plaques: Soft, shaggy, and moisture retentive, yet durable
+- Tree fern plaques: These are soft, shaggy, and moisture retentive, yet durable.

-- Tree fern totems: Mount multiple small orchid specimens for a miniature tree trunk look
+- Tree fern totems: Mount multiple small orchid specimens on these for a miniature tree trunk look.

 How to Mount the Orchid